Yungaburra in Brief

 Without knowing, I happened to be in Yungaburra Village on the last Saturday of the month, I was in the midst of the Yungaburra Market day.
 It is very popular in Atherton-Tablelands and many Cairns residents and surrounding areas make their way to the village.

 Below are more pictures of the town, showing how beautifully the garden are manicured right in the centre of the town, an old country style church buildings actively used, Yungaburra botanical garden and Peterson Creek’s suspension bridge.
 They are worth a visit.

 I only wished I had more time staying in this beautiful village.
 The atmosphere, the relaxing lifestyle, the charming and the friendliness of the locals blew me away – it was unexpected.
 The scenery was just spectacular and the hidden gems in the area was just awesome.
 I was only in the village for two-nights but I decided right then, I was addicted and planned to come back to stay longer.

 Apart from what I have done and seen in Yungaburra, there are other major attractions and activities which are short drive away from Yungaburra township.

 Some of the favourite places in Atherton Tablelands and not far from Yungaburra Village, worth visiting include:

 1. Lake Eacham, which are crater lakes formed from volcanoes.
 It is a popular spot for picnic and swimming.

 2. Lake Barrine, a teahouse and gift shop as well as river-cruise that goes around the lake but not suitable for swimming.
-Both lakes have walking tracks around them which are 3 and 6 kilometre walks.
+Both lakes have walking tracks.

 3. Gallos cheese factory